 MASTG-TECH-0059: Accessing App Data Directories

-Connect to the terminal on the device and run the command ipainstaller (IPA Installer Console) to install iGoat-Swift as follows:
+Connect to the terminal on the device ( Accessing the Device Shell) and run ipainstaller -i:

 iPhone:~ root# ipainstaller -i OWASP.iGoat-Swift